smatcha/Problem-Set-4/US_500_metadata.md

 phone2 | secondary contact number of citizen email | e-mail address of citizen web | web address of company that employs the citizen

+Normalizing the Data:
+I decided to contain all the data from the columns above in one table called "US" simply because there are only 12 and they can easily be combined in one table alone.
+Columns first_name, last_name, company_name, address, city, county, state, email, and web would be assigned the TEXT data type whereas the zip, phone1, and phone2 would be assigned the INTEGER data type.
+Since I would contain all the data in one table, I would have no use for primary or foreign keys.